elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/basic-math-operators-in-javascript.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Unary plus has no effect on numbers, but it does convert non-number strings into numbers.</div><br />
-  <div><strong>Technical Response:</strong> Unary (+) plus will have no conversion effect on numbers, but it converts non-numbers like strings to numbers.
-JavaScript also has a built-in Number(value) method that can be used to achieve the same output.
+  <div><strong>Technical Response:</strong> Unary (+) plus has no conversion effect on numbers, but it converts non-numbers like strings to numbers.
+JavaScript also has a built-in Number(value) method that you can use to achieve the same output.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />